nicoleajoy/Pascal-With-Antlr/README.md

 When writing user-defined functions/procedures, they MUST be written before the main block.
 Also, global variable declararions MUST be written right before the main block.

+Need to have at least one variable in a function call (will NOT actually pass to. function).

+Each "for" and "while" blocks need variable declarations and continue was NOT implemented

 ### EXTRA STUFF
 Added a DOWNTO for loop (see Test19) that counts down by one instead of counting up.